SantiPineda2000/API-Project-Template/README.md

 To setup locally please follow the following steps

-1. Install `Postgresql` locally or in a docker container and add the following credentials in the `.env` file:
+1. Install `Postgresql` locally or in a docker container and update the `.env` file with the following credentials:

    ```
    # Postgres